-If left untreated, hernias can get bigger over time, become more visible and cause more problems, but these are rarely serious.
+If left untreated, hernias can get bigger over time, become more visible and cause more problems.
+These problems are rarely serious, though.

 Hernias are often clearly recognizable as such.
 The doctor first takes a look while the patient is standing, after asking them to tense their stomach muscles and cough.
 Then the patient is asked to lie down.
 This makes it easier for the doctor to feel how big the hernia sac is and see whether it can be pushed back into the abdomen.
 A stethoscope can be used to listen for bowel sounds in the hernia sac.

 Stopping smoking can help surgical wounds heal better, which probably lowers the risk of incisional hernias.
 It is also important to make sure that medical conditions like diabetes and anemia are treated properly because they can affect how well wounds heal too.

 Surgery is the only treatment option for hernias.
 It involves pushing the hernia sac back into the abdomen or removing it, and closing the gap in the abdominal wall with stitches.
 A fine synthetic mesh is usually placed on the affected area too, to strengthen the abdominal wall and prevent the hernia from coming back.

 Hernias don’t always have to be operated on.
-If they aren’t causing any problems and the risk of complications is low, surgery isn’t necessary.
+If they aren’t causing any problems and the risk of complications is low, surgery isn’t needed.
 This is also true in people who are very old, weak or seriously ill and have a hernia that doesn’t pose an acute risk.
 People who have an inguinal hernia, on the other hand, are usually advised to have surgery.

-Hernia supports or hernia belts – tight, belt-like bandages – were often used in the past to try to stop hernias from bulging out of the abdomen.
-This is discouraged nowadays, though, because they don’t make the hernia go away and can have side effects such as pressure ulcers (bedsores).
+Hernia supports or hernia belts (tight, belt-like bandages) were often used in the past to try to stop hernias from bulging out of the abdomen.
+This is not recommended nowadays, though, because they don’t make the hernia go away and can have side effects such as pressure ulcers (bedsores).

 Fitzgibbons RJ, Forse RA.
 Clinical practice.
 Groin hernias in adults.
 N Engl J Med 2015; 372(8): 756-763.